Adam Rudegeair - Wet Clavinet

 This upbeat pop song is deliberately sparse to highlight X-Factor finalist Jacqui Newland’s vocals and songwriting.
 The drums, guitars, bass and keyboards fall perfectly in the groove to keep the energy up and move the song forward.
 As Jacqui’s producer, Kim arranged and performed all the instrumental parts on this recording.

-Kim Lajoie is a Melbourne-based music producer, author, mentor and entrepreneur.
+Kim Lajoie is a Melbourne-based music producer.

 Kim has worked with a wide range of nationally-acclaimed and award-winning Melbourne artists including Jacqui Newland (X Factor), Louise Roussety (The Voice), Iain Archibald (Sony BMG), Andrea Marr (2012 MBAS Blues Performer of the Year), Adam Rudegeair (Paul Kelly, Lake Minnetonka), Jennifer Kingwell (Amanda Palmer, Jane Austen Argument), Gosti (2012 Songs Alive Australia winner) and many more.

 With a quarter of a century of music behind him, Kim has extensive music industry experience spanning film composition, performance, recording, lecturing, video production, photography, publicity, online marketing and artist management.
 Kim also has significant teaching experience, having taught composition, recording, digital signal processing and synthesiser design at Monash University and the Australian Institute of Music.
 He also regularly writes on topics relating to composition, production and engineering on his blog (http://blog.kimlajoie.com).
 Kim has personally contributed to the music careers of hundreds of artists.